Myths surrounding sex and disability: separating fact from fiction

 You can watch Mik explore these issues in the following short film about sex and disability: Warning: this film includes content of a sexual nature.

-Mik Scarlet is a broadcaster, journalist, actor and musician, as well as an expert in the field of access and inclusion for disabled people.
+Mik Scarlet, the author of "Myths surrounding sex and disability," is a broadcaster, journalist, actor, and musician, as well as an expert in the field of access and inclusion for disabled people.
 He has been voted one of the most influential disabled people in the UK, and was one of the first television presenters in the world with a physical disability.